pranvatsa/pranvatsa.github.io/README.md

 # Pranav Srivatsa's Personal Website

 Welcome to the repository for Pranav Srivatsa's personal website, hosted at [pranvatsa.github.io](https://pranvatsa.github.io).
-This project is built using Astro, Vue and Tailwind CSS to create a modern, responsive, and visually appealing personal profile site.
+This project is built using Astro, Vue, and Tailwind CSS.

 ## Project Overview